UT Austin Supplemental Essays (2022-23) Prompts and Tips

 Share your authentic story of why you are interested in a particular discipline.
 For example, what books have you read on the subject?
 What documentaries have you watched?
 Which podcasts have you listened to?
 What subtopics most intrigue you?
 Did a teacher excite you about a topic or was it a parent or outside mentor?
 Do you know where you want to take this knowledge post-bachelor’s degree?
 Do you aim to one day go on to pursue a graduate/professional degree or is there an occupation you are shooting for right out of undergrad?
 Include as much detail as possible.

-You can structure the narrative of this essay as a soup to nuts chronicling of your entire journey toward your discipline of interest or you could share one or two vignettes that illustrate your burgeoning passion for engineering, history, French, computer science, business, psychology, etc.
+You can structure the narrative of this essay as a soup-to-nuts chronicling of your entire journey toward your discipline of interest or you could share one or two vignettes that illustrate your burgeoning passion for engineering, history, French, computer science, business, psychology, etc.

 Short Answer #2 (250-300 words): Describe how your experiences, perspectives, talents, and/or your involvement in leadership activities (at your school, job, community, or within your family) will help you to make an impact both in and out of the classroom while enrolled at UT.

 Take the admissions office at their word here.
-The committee wants to hear any example of leadership, not just from those who were on student council or founded a club.
+The committee wants to hear any example of leadership, not just from those who were on the student council or founded a club.
 If you have been a leader in your own family, among your group of friends, or in a cyber community, you can share that experience.
 Focus on whatever leadership example you are actually most proud of.

 If you decide to focus less on leadership and more on experience, perspectives, or talents, those are completely legitimate and 100% equal avenues to take.
 Describe how one or two talents or previous experiences will manifest themselves in the classroom.
 Additionally, speak to how your talents will impact the larger UT Austin community.
 For example, you placed in a regional or state debate competition in high school and plan on getting involved with UT Austin’s top-notch speech and debate teams.